 COW, the loss of an intimate bond

 The dairy cow was once considered a vital member of the family, not only for food production and land management but also for companionship.
-The bond between these gentle animals and their farming families provided a deep sense of security.
-Possibly it is my own sentimentality and resistance to change, but let us not forget the instrumental role the dairy cow has played in our lives and the goodness of life that small dairy farms once provided so many Vermont families.
+The bond between these gentle animals and their farming families provided security and a richness of life.
+Close knit farming communities provided a sense of belonging and identity.

 It is my hope that this body of work will open a window for reflection and perhaps sew seeds of inspiration for a new generation of small herd dairy farmers.